crossplane/crossplane/docs/stacks-guide.md

 Removing the stack removes any Wordpress instances that were created.

 The cloud provider stack can also be removed using the `kubectl crossplane stack uninstall` command.
+Use `kubectl crossplane stack list` to see what's installed.

 ## Conclusion